-We are currently very excited about our social camps coming up in the September-October holidays, and are looking forward to seeing great progress for all of our families who are attending!
+We are currently very excited about our social camps coming up in the April holidays, and are looking forward to seeing great progress for all of our families who are attending!

 We have been running social camps in the school holidays for the past year for two hours a day, 5 days a week.
 We have had fantastic feedback from both the children and parents with many spontaneous friendships developing.
 Our camps generally have between 6-8 children in them and also enable us to see who would be most suited to go into a regular peer group during the term.

 The focus of our camps is providing the children with successful and supported opportunities to engage in peer interactions.
 Our goal is for the child to experience how to remain regulated and interactive while independently engaging with their peers.